Email FacebookTwitterMenu burgerClose thin

 Average Cost to Retire in Colombia

-Utility costs include garbage service, electricity and water, which average about $70 for the nation of Colombia according to Numbeo.
+Utility costs include garbage service, electricity and water, which average about $80 for Colombia, according to Numbeo.
 The national average costs for broadband internet with unlimited data is $30, which can help you connect with your loved ones.

 Healthcare in Colombia

-The first is Entidades Promotoras de Salud (EPS), a public healthcare system mandatory for all residents, and the other is Medicina Prepagada, which is public health insurance available through different private lenders.
-Foreigners must have a resident ID card to apply for EPS.
-With a private Prepagada policy, a passport is enough.
+The first option is Entidades Promotoras de Salud (EPS), a public healthcare system that is mandatory for all residents.
+The second is Medicina Prepagada, a private health insurance plan offered by various providers.
+To apply for EPS, foreigners need a resident ID card, while a passport is sufficient to obtain a private Prepagada policy.

 Visa Laws

 The visa that most expatriates use is the pensionado visa (TP-7).
 The visa costs roughly $282 and has a few requirements that retirees must meet to receive it.
 To qualify, retirees must prove that they have an income of at least three times the minimum salary in Colombia.
-If you are not earning a full-time income in retirement, do not worry.
+If you aren’t earning a full-time income in retirement, don’t worry.
 Your Social Security, pension and retirement savings account income that comes in each month counts as income.

 There are also a few documents that you must show to receive a visa.
 These include: